Major Issues in Education: Hot Topics

 Mental health challenges among students are a growing concern.
 A survey by the American College Health Association in the spring of 2019 found that over two-thirds of college students had experienced "overwhelming anxiety" within the previous 12 months.
 Almost 45 percent reported higher-than-average stress levels.

 Anxiety, stress, and depression were the most common concerns among students who sought treatment.
-The 2021 report by the Center for Collegiate Mental Health (CCMH) noted the average number of appointments students needed has increased by 20 percent.
+The 2021 report by the Center for Collegiate Mental Health (CCMH) noted that the average number of appointments students need has increased by 20 percent.

 And some schools are struggling to keep up.
 A 2020 report found that the average student-to-clinician ratio on U.S. campuses was 1,411 to 1.
 So, in some cases, suffering students face long waits for treatment.